My Bitch Is Whelping: Everything You Need To Know About Whelping Puppies

 This is to determine exactly how many puppies to expect.
 At this stage, the skeleton is ossified enough so that we can count the number of pups.

-It helps to give you peace of mind knowing when the last pup has been born!
+It helps to give you peace of mind knowing when the last pup has been born and you can head to bed!

 Worm Your Bitch

-It is also recommended that you worm your bitch in the last week of pregnancy for both tapeworms and roundworms.
-This is to help prevent the transfer of worms to pups via milk.
+It is recommended that you worm your bitch in the last week of pregnancy with an all wormer that will kill all types of worms including tapeworm.

 During the last week of pregnancy, your bitch may start to look around for a suitable place to have her puppies and show signs of nesting.